 As a matter of editorial policy, Sky Publishing does not and will not knowingly publish images that are fraudulent or misleading.
 Composites and photo-illustrations are always described as such.

-When we ask for publication-quality images obtained with digital cameras or astronomical CCD cameras, please send us your full-frame, full-resolution files, preferably in TIFF format.
-You may send high-resolution files via e-mail or on a CD-ROM, or file transfer via our FTP site.
+When we ask for publication-quality images, please send us your full-frame, full-resolution files, preferably in TIFF format, though PNG and low-compression JPG files are acceptable also.
+You may send high-resolution files via e-mail, an online file transfer service, on portable media such as flash drives , DVD or CD-ROM.

 Images of transient events such as eclipses, meteor showers, occultations, or conjunctions should be submitted at the earliest possible time, as we often try to cover such events in the issue then already in production.
 Images may be in color or black and white.
-Aside from prints, we accept all film formats (35-mm, medium format, and 4 x 5 transparencies).
+We accept all analog print and film formats too (35-mm, medium format, and 4 x 5 transparencies).

 In the cover letter give your complete contact information (full name, mailing address, daytime and evening phone numbers, fax number, and e-mail address), as well as the details of your imaging setup (kind of telescope, camera, ISO, or filters used, as well as exposure times and any special techniques involved — tricolor, mosaic, multiple exposure, video stacking).
 For convenience, use our image submission form.